michaelschuff/AMS/README.md

 2) Zoom and scroll features are now much smoother and user friendly.

 3) Added a Save Register menu button to save just the registers

+4) Resetting the machine now restores registers to their pre-computed state.

+5) Various minor bug fixes and improvements

 BUGS: